decentraland/old-documentation/_posts/development-guide/2022-03-17-poap-tokens.md

 ## Set up the Decentraland POAP server

-Once your POAP event is approved, you can register it in the Decentraland POAP server.
+Once your POAP event is approved and you received a mail from POAP with a list of claim codes, you can register it in the Decentraland POAP server.

 There are two ways to do this: